hualinh1012/backend-interview-account-transfer/README.md

 - 400 (Bad Request) -  one of the parameters in not present or amount is invalid
 - 404 (Not Found) - account is not found
 - 500 (Internal Server Error) - insufficient account balance

+# Task 4
+Assume that transfers now can go from different client applications and threads.
+Please, rework your implementation of single-threaded `AccountService.transfer` to work in the multi-threaded environment

+**Goal:** Have money transfer between accounts working in concurrent environment

+**Note:** You can safely assume that `AccountService` is the only place where accounts are accessed

 # Task 5
 Create 2 tables for accounts and corresponding transfers.
 Accounts column set should correspond to java code: